Recommendations

 Senior Film Conservator

 The evocative power of Monks a la Mode (1923) continues to haunt audiences with its cinematic excellence, the artistic provocations of Monks a la Mode demand a follow-up of equal intensity.
-Explore the following titles to broaden your appreciation for Short excellence.
+Explore the following titles to broaden your appreciation for Comedy excellence.

 The visceral impact of Monks a la Mode (1923) stems from to transcend the limitations of its 1923 budget and technology.

-The influence of Lewis Seiler in Monks a la Mode can be felt in the way modern Short films handle cinematic excellence.
+The influence of Lewis Seiler in Monks a la Mode can be felt in the way modern Comedy films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1923 release set a high bar for atmospheric immersion.

 View Details